Skip to main content

 This information will be dealt with confidentially but should you wish to speak to someone at the University before providing it, you can do so by contacting the Admissions Support Team via admissions-advice@cardiff.ac.uk to arrange a call.

 Information declared will be reviewed by the Panel.
-The role of the Panel is to determine whether the applicant would (on the basis of information provided) be able to successfully complete their studies at Cardiff University and/or to determine whether the University can satisfactorily discharge its duties in offering the applicant admission to the University.
-It may also consider and make recommendation in relation to other aspects of joining the University, such as whether an applicant would be permitted to reside in University accommodation (where appropriate).
+The role of the Panel is to determine whether you would (on the basis of information provided) be able to successfully complete your studies at Cardiff University and/or to determine whether the University can satisfactorily discharge its duties in offering you admission to the University.
+It may also consider and make recommendations or provide information in relation to other aspects of joining the University, such as whether you should reside in certain University accommodation, safety and wellbeing of yourself and others, access to facilities/services, intention to undertake any paid or unpaid role at the University, etc.

-An application will only be referred to the Panel if an applicant meets the academic requirements (including Welsh or English Language standards) to be offered a place on a programme (i.e. has taken or is currently taking the appropriate qualifications).
+Your application will only be referred to the Panel if you have been offered a place on a programme (i.e. have taken or are currently taking the appropriate qualifications) and you have accepted the offer (either firmly or as an insurance choice).

 2.3.
-Where an application is being referred to the Panel, the following procedures will take place:
+Where an application to a non-regulated programme is being referred to the Panel, the following procedures will take place:

 2.3.1.
-The applicant will be notified in writing (normally by email) that their case is being referred to the Panel, inviting them to the meeting and to submit any further information.
-Attendance at this meeting is not compulsory for the applicant, but their attendance is strongly encouraged.
-If the applicant declines to attend, the meeting will take place in their absence.
+You will be notified in writing (normally by email) that your case is being referred to the Panel.
+You will be invited to the meeting and will have the opportunity to submit any further information/documentation that you wish the Panel to take into account.
+Attendance at this meeting is not compulsory, but your attendance is strongly encouraged.

-• Pro Vice Chancellor (Student Experience & Academic Standards)- Chair
+• Pro Vice Chancellor (Student Experience & Academic Standards) as Chair

 • Member/s of the Academic School/s and/or College responsible for the programme of study